herrboyer/SoFairOA-documentation/docs/19-step-9.md

-# Step 9: Deposit (article) metadata record (optional - depends on OA)
+# Step 9: Deposit (article) metadata record (optional - depends on OA repository)

 ## Context

 **Trigger**: archived repository done.

-**End result:** origin metadata in Software Heritage is updated with link to article with software mention information, identifying authority as OA + CORE.
+**End result:** origin metadata in Software Heritage is updated with link to article with software mention information, identifying authority as OA repository + CORE.

 From the paper metadata: